lightweave/LSSR/README.md

 ## Results

 Inspirational video <https://www.youtube.com/watch?v=pOSqctHH9vY> presents possible end-point of this review project.
-Some modifications needed in Gource to acknowledge the magnitude of relationships between terms.
+Some modifications needed in Gource to acknowledge the magnitude of relationships between terms [CIRCOS ](http://circos.ca/guide/tables/).
 Present a dendrogram of terms in space science.